Post-perihelion Coma Composition of the Interstellar Comet 3I/ATLAS from Optical Spectroscopy: Discussion

-On the other hand, any comprehensive interpretation of the production rates and relative abundances of Fe\,{\sc i} and Ni\,{\sc i} requires knowledge of the physical properties of their parent carriers.
-Detection of Fe\,{\sc i} and Ni\,{\sc i} far from the sun indicate the existence of volatile metal-bearing compounds in the nucleus, as refractory dust grains cannot sublimate at the low temperatures characteristic of these distance \citep{Manfroid:2021}.
-This is further supported by the observation that, in solar system comets, $\log(Q_{\rm Ni\,I}/Q_{\rm Fe\,I})$ measured far from the sun are significantly higher than the bulk values inferred from Sun-grazing comets, which exhibit solar abundance \citep{Manfroid:2021,Hutsemekers:2021}.
+On the other hand, any physical interpretation of the production rates and relative abundances of Fe\,{\sc i} and Ni\,{\sc i} ultimately depends on the nature of their parent carriers.
+The detection of Fe\,{\sc i} and Ni\,{\sc i} far from the sun indicates the existence of volatile metal-bearing compounds in the nucleus, as refractory dust grains cannot sublimate at the low temperatures characteristic of these distances \citep{Manfroid:2021}.
+This is further supported by the observation that, in solar system comets, $\log(Q_{\rm Ni\,I}/Q_{\rm Fe\,I})$ measured far from the sun is significantly higher than the bulk values inferred from Sun-grazing comets, which exhibit solar abundance \citep{Manfroid:2021,Hutsemekers:2021}.

 One leading hypothesis for the volatile parents is metal carbonyls, initially proposed by \citet{Manfroid:2021} based on a stronger correlation of the metal production rates with CO than with H$_2$O (see Figure~\ref{fig:corr}b and \ref{fig:corr}c).
-This distinction is most clearly illustrated by the chemically peculiar comet C/2016 R2 (PanSTARRS), which, despite being remarkably water-poor, shows simultaneously high production rates of CO and of gaseous Fe\,{\sc i} and Ni\,{\sc i}.
-Similar behavior is also observed in the water-poor interstellar comet 2I/Borisov \citep{Opitom:2021}.
+This distinction is most clearly illustrated by the chemically peculiar comet C/2016 R2 (PanSTARRS), which, despite being remarkably water-poor, shows simultaneously high production rates of CO and of gaseous Fe\,{\sc i} and Ni\,{\sc i} \citep{Biver:2018,McKay:2019,Manfroid:2021}.
+A similar pattern is also seen in the water-poor interstellar comet 2I/Borisov \citep{Opitom:2021}.

-If the high CO abundance inferred in \S\ref{subsec:CO} is approximately correct, it would imply a simultaneous enrichment of both CO and the metals by nearly an order of magnitude relative to H$_2$O compared to the pre-perihelion values, and may therefore offer an additional point of comparison for this picture.
-As shown in Figure~\ref{fig:corr}b and \ref{fig:corr}c, while the pre-perihelion measurements (from \citet{Hutsemekers:2026} and \citet{Cordiner:2025}) and our enriched post-perihelion data both deviate significantly from the $\text{H}_2\text{O}$ correlation, they remain broadly consistent with the $\text{CO}$ trend, tentatively suggesting that the metals are linked to a CO-bearing volatile reservoir, potentially in the form of metal carbonyls.

-\citet{HarringtonPinto:2022} reported that, in solar system comets, $Q_{\rm CO}/Q_{\rm H_2O}$ shows a more scattered trend with $r_{\rm h}$ and an abrupt change in slope near $\sim2.5$\,au, in contrast to the tighter and more consistent trend followed by $Q_{\rm CO_2}/Q_{\rm H_2O}$.
-They also reported that dynamically new comets tend to display lower $Q_{\rm CO}/Q_{\rm CO_2}$ ratios than returning comets, indicating a depletion of highly volatile CO in the nucleus's surface layers, with deeper CO ices only becoming exposed after gradual thermal erosion during successive perihelion passages \citep{HarringtonPinto:2022}.
-The potential enrichment of CO relative to CO$_2$ and H$_2$O inferred for 3I suggest that similar decoupling may also occur in interstellar objects and, if true, the post-perihelion $Q_{\rm CO}/Q_{\rm H_2O}$ ratio may be more reflective of the nucleus's intrinsic CO abundance than the pre-perihelion value.